geomario/SHEMAT-Suite_Models/fw_bas_simpleConvection/doc/README.md

 # Model Info: Simple 3D Convection modell, for steady state. #

-Problems with transient computation: look description in modell or readme of transient modell.
+Problems with transient computation: see description in model or readme of transient model.

 ## Compilation on RWTH Cluster: ##